necopinus/necopinus.xyz/newsletters/2016-12-18-and-we-will-know-him-for-a-thousand-years.md

 If you've been following along, then you know that while I thought Clinton was going to win, I expected it to be tight, and for the GOP to retain control of the House and Senate.
 Pollsters are going to be doing a lot of soul-searching over the next few years about where their models and methodology went wrong.
 For my own part, I think I missed two things:

 * While I expected (white) men to break towards Trump more strongly than the polls predicted, I also expected (white) women to break towards Clinton - not out of some sense of feminine solidarity, but rather as a reaction to the frighteningly misogynistic tone of the election.
 Basically, I did not expect Trump to pull a Romney-style electoral map for any demographic of women.
 I was wrong.
 Not only did Trump win white women, but he did so by nearly the same margin as Romney.
 For me this was the biggest surprise of the election, as I've generally thought that sexism was a far more fundamental prejudice than the man-made specter of racism.
-To be honest, I'm still processing what I think this means for how I think about society and the future...
-But as Damon Young wrote shortly after the election, "I will never underestimate white people's need to preserve whiteness again."
+To be honest, I'm still processing what I think this means for how I think about society and the future… But as Damon Young wrote shortly after the election, "I will never underestimate white people's need to preserve whiteness again."
 * I also significantly underestimated the effectiveness of voter disenfranchisement.
 (More on this in a bit.)

 As you can probably guess, I expect little good to come of either set of factors.